Zoeychengg/project_4/README.md

 The following shows the EDA process:
 1. Rolling average of 30 days for weather data
 2. Explore the relations between WNV and Month, Temperature, Number of Mosquitos
-3. Using ANOVA to see if the means between the presence of WnvPresent for number of mosquitos differs statistically
+3. Using ANOVA to see if the means between the presence of WnvPresent for the various features differ statistically
 4. Visualizing Number of Mosquitos feature over Month
 5. Mosquitoes Species Analysis